dani2442/dani2442.github.io/content/posts/low-earth-orbit/index.md

 This is perfect example of the Rebound Effect phenomenon [[4]](#references):
 > "as costs fall, previously unviable uses become attractive, creating new markets or applications."

+In another chapter, these reductions in costs actually open the door to transplanetary flights.
+There is still significant room for improvement.
+For example, SpaceX recently opened its new factory, enabling the production of up to 1,000 rockets per year.
+Much like Henry Ford, who achieved major cost reductions through mass production, I expect a similar outcome here.

 The current market cap is approx 1.3 trillion$ (almost GDP of Spain) and it is estimated that more than 10,000 satellites are currently orbiting Earth.
 They can be divided into two main categories: